-- 5. Any errors detected in the data would be raised with LBG the sole provider of data and resolved as quickly as possible.
+- 6. Any errors detected in the data would be raised with LBG the sole provider of data and resolved as quickly as possible.
 If necessary, publication of the family of benchmarks would be delayed while the errors were resolved.
 If a re-determination of any benchmark was required, this would be republished alongside a clear explanation to all users of the reason for the re-determination and the difference between the initially published and re-determined data.
-Further details of the HHPI1983 Restatement Policy are available on the administrator's website here. - 6.
+Further details of the HHPI2019 Restatement Policy are available here. - 7.
 The identification of potential limitations of the benchmark, including its operation in illiquid or fragmented markets and the possible concentration of inputs is covered above.

-The HHPI1983 methodology, as described in the index manual (as amended, replaced or substituted from time to time) is available here.
+The HHPI2019 methodology, as described in the index methodology (as amended, replaced or substituted from time to time) is available on the website, www.spglobal.com/spdji/en.